werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    7. Calculate the difference between images needed for current Git commit state and images which are already exist in the Docker Registry.
+                    7. Calculate the difference between images required for the current Git commit state and those that are already available in the Docker Registry.
                 </div>
             </div>
         </div>